 2. Does a significant percentage of their revenue come from online transactions, insurance sales and other sources?

-Some discount platforms don’t want you to know that their “free” or “nearly free” discount program has some hidden costs.
+Some white label discount platforms don’t want you to know that their “free” or “nearly free” discount program has some hidden costs.
 Their business model shifts the cost burden of your so-called benefits program to the backs of your members.
 Frequently, it's because they have obtained their discounts from sophisticated affiliate marketing programs via an online affiliate network.

 Consequently, these “free” programs don’t provide many (if any) of the most popular in-store discount offers because they can’t make money off them like they can an online transaction.
 Programs that offer mostly online discounts are frequently ignored by members because they typically lack value.